WDI-SEA/interview-question-solutions/readme.md

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).

+  use CSS animations for transitions using opacity to show and hide elements keep an array with all of the image URLs

+  attach a click handler to the image so users can click on it and go to the next one also, we can set up an interval with JavaScript to automatically transition through the pictures

+  make some divs with "< prev" and "next >" text attach click handlers to those divs to go backwards and forwards in the slideshow

 * If you could master one technology this year, what would it be?